Does it feel risk-free & cost-effective to sell your products on an ex-work/ex-factory basis?

 - Add this as a new add on customer service and better your freight negotiations

-Examples of a few companies who are in the commodities market but are helping their customers with truck sourcing for smooth delivery:
+Examples of a few companies that are in the commodities market but are helping their customers with truck sourcing for smooth delivery:

-- Iron & Steel: Tata Steel, Shyam Metallic, Captain Steel, etc.
+- Iron & Steel: Tata Steel, Shyam Metallic, Captain Steel, and others

-- Plastic Pipes: Astral pipes, Prince Pipes, etc.
+- Plastic Pipes: Astral pipes, Prince Pipes, and others

-- Agriculture & animal feed: Godrej Agrovet, etc.
+- Agriculture & animal feed: Godrej Agrovet and others

-Now, are you interested in knowing how to shift from ex-works/ex-factory to door-delivery?
+Are you interested in shifting from ex-works/ex-factory to door delivery?